China Visa from Dubai: Complete Application Guide 2026

 - UAE residency status does not grant visa-free access — your passport nationality determines eligibility

-- The 144-hour transit without visa (TWOV) option is available for eligible nationalities transiting through certain Chinese airports
+- The 240-hour visa-free transit option is available for eligible nationalities transiting through designated Chinese ports

 China Visa Types Available from Dubai